Why study Biotechnology with Foundation Year at Liverpool John Moores University?

 - Gain an understanding of the principles and applications of biotechnology and practise the latest molecular, bioprocessing and analytical techniques

 - Offers fascinating research projects in areas such as synthetic biology, genetic engineering of crop plants, fermentation technology, bioremediation and antimicrobial resistance

 - Benefit from strong links with industry for industrial placements

 - Excellent spring board into careers as diverse as biopharmaceutical manufacturing, drug discovery and development, food technology and biofuel production

-- Opportunities to undertake a years industrial placement or Erasmus placement
+- Opportunities to undertake a year's industrial placement or work abroad

 - Stepping stone to postgraduate study in MSc Industrial Biotechnology

 About your course

 The BSc (Hons) Biotechnology with Foundation Year at Liverpool John Moores University is the ideal course if you are interested in this subject, but lack the necessary qualifications to study it at degree level.